To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 *3 ounces of meat is a serving about the size of a deck of cards

-The Food and Nutrition Board did not set a tolerable upper level (UL) of intake for thiamin because there are no well-established toxic effects from the consumption of excess thiamin in food or through long-term oral supplementation (up to 200 mg/day).
-A small number of life threatening anaphylactic reactions have been observed with large intravenous doses of thiamin (12).
+The Food and Nutrition Board did not set a tolerable upper intake level (UL) for thiamin because there are no well-established toxic effects from consumption of excess thiamin in food or through long-term, oral supplementation (up to 200 mg/day).
+A small number of life-threatening anaphylactic reactions have been observed with large intravenous doses of thiamin (29).

-Reduced blood levels of thiamin have been reported in individuals with seizure disorders (epilepsy) taking the anticonvulsant medication, phenytoin, for long periods of time (31).
-5-Fluorouracil, a drug used in cancer therapy, inhibits the phosphorylation of thiamin to thiamin pyrophosphate (TPP) (32).
-Diuretics, especially furosemide (Lasix), may increase the risk of thiamin deficiency in individuals with marginal thiamin intake due to increased urinary excretion of thiamin (8).
+Reduced blood levels of thiamin have been reported in individuals with seizure disorders (epilepsy) taking the anticonvulsant medication, phenytoin, for long periods of time (82).
+5-Fluorouracil, a drug used in cancer therapy, inhibits the phosphorylation of thiamin to TPP (83).
+Diuretics, especially furosemide, may increase the risk of thiamin deficiency in individuals with marginal thiamin intake due to increased urinary excretion of thiamin (21).
 Moreover, chronic alcohol abuse is associated with thiamin deficiency due to low dietary intake, impaired absorption and utilization, and increased excretion of the vitamin (1).
+Chronic alcohol feeding to rats showed a decrease in the active absorption of thiamin linked to the inhibition of thiamin membrane transporter THTR-1 in the intestinal epithelium (84).
+Alcohol consumption in rats also decreases the levels of THTR-1 and THTR-2 in renal epithelial cells, thus limiting thiamin re-uptake by the kidneys (85).

-The Linus Pauling Institute supports the recommendation by the Food and Nutrition Board of 1.2 mg of thiamin/day for men and 1.1 mg/day for women.
+The Linus Pauling Institute supports the recommendation by the Food and Nutrition Board of 1.2 mg/day of thiamin for men and 1.1 mg/day for women.
 A varied diet should provide enough thiamin for most people.
-Following the Linus Pauling Institute recommendation to take a daily multivitamin/multimineral supplement, containing 100% of the Daily Values (DV), will ensure an intake of at least 1.5 mg of thiamin/day.
+Following the Linus Pauling Institute recommendation to take a daily multivitamin/multimineral supplement, containing 100% of the Daily Values (DV), will ensure an intake of at least 1.5 mg/day of thiamin.

-Presently, there is no evidence that the requirement for thiamin is increased in older adults, but some studies have found inadequate dietary intake and thiamin insufficiency to be more common in elderly populations (29).
-Thus, it would be prudent for older adults to take a multivitamin/multimineral supplement, which will generally provide at least 1.5 mg of thiamin/day.
+Presently, there is no evidence that the requirement for thiamin is increased in older adults, but some studies have found inadequate dietary intake and thiamin insufficiency to be more common in elderly populations (79).
+Thus, it would be prudent for older adults to take a multivitamin/mineral supplement, which will generally provide at least 1.5 mg/day of thiamin.

 Written in September 2002 by: